jimbateson/jamesbateson.co.uk/src/articles/scheduled-builds-using-netlify-build-hooks-and-github-actions.md

 ## What we’ve acheived

 So we should now have a Gtihub action setup, that runs at a scheduled time.
 When the action runs it triggers a build of a Netlify site that we have created a build hook for, this in turn then deploys the site.
 Pretty cool!
 [My use case for this](https://jamesbateson.co.uk/articles/speedlify/) was to run a build on my Speedlify instance each week, to better monitor the performance of this site.
+I hope this guide has been clear and maybe even helpful in someway.